 At The Valley Hospital, we are committed to providing Family-Centered Maternity Care in a holistic environment that offers you and your birth partner a safe and satisfying birth experience.
 Each birth is a unique experience, and we welcome your input into making this the most positive and pleasurable event possible.
-Be sure to discuss your preferences with your health care provider before you go into labor so your options can be explored.
+Be sure to discuss your preferences with your healthcare provider before you go into labor so your options can be explored.
 We will make every effort to respect your goals, wishes, and desires for your labor and delivery, but please keep in mind that labor can be unpredictable.
 Our primary goal is a healthy outcome for you and your baby.
 We highly recommend attending Childbirth Education classes so that you become familiar with the labor process and all of its variations.
-We also recommend contacting our Holistic Birth Coordinator at 201-447-8233 to make an appointment for a free consult and to answer questions related to your birth experiences at The Valley Hospital.
+Please call Family Education at 201-291-6151 for class information.
+We also recommend contacting our Center for Holistic Birth at 201-447-8488 to schedule a free consultation that will answer questions related to your birth experience at The Valley Hospital.

 Please take advantage of our online pre-registration program by clicking here.
 This will minimize the amount of paperwork upon admission to the Valley’s Center for Childbirth.

 When you arrive at the Center for Childbirth’s Labor and Delivery Unit:

 - You are welcomed by staff specifically trained in holistic philosophy and techniques.